 PEMDAS: Order Up!

-Students will evaluate expressions using the order of operations.
+Students will be able to solve expressions using the order of operations.

 - Prior to conducting this lesson, gauge students' understanding of the order of operations.